• Poster

 May.
 7, 2024

-Yumoto Fujiya Hotel “After-Bath Lounge” opens from Saturday, April 27, 2024!
-A resting spot for day-use bathing and a lounge for hotel guests to use Fujiya Hotel Co., Ltd., part of the Kokusai Kogyo Group, has opened an after-bath lounge at Yumoto Fujiya Hotel on Saturday, April 27, 2024, for use after bathing or during your stay.
-A former Japanese banquet hall located just before the main building’s hot spring area “Soun” was renovated to create a new after-bath lounge for day-use bathers to rest and meet, and for staying guests to enjoy.
-As you step into the lounge, a spacious 187 m² room opens up with large windows at the front, allowing you to relax while feeling the nature of Hakone.
-To help you unwind even more, we paid special attention to the lighting and chairs.
-The interior lighting uses a wireless dimming system that automatically shifts color tones with the time of day, matching the natural cycle of daylight so you can enjoy a comfortable, natural atmosphere at any hour.
-We also furnished the space with a variety of seating options, including tatami benches and recliners with ottomans, so you can relax in different ways.
-The paid massage chairs accept cashless payments via smartphone.
-Additionally, we provide hot tea and chilled water servers (free), and vending machines for drinks and ice cream (paid).
-Savor a restful after-bath moment in the new lounge while soaking in the pleasant afterglow of Hakone Yumoto Onsen.
-After-Bath Lounge Open: Operating from Saturday, April 27, 2024 Name: After-Bath Lounge (Relaxing lounge) Hours: 7:00–23:00 Location: Main building, 2nd floor, just before the hot spring area “Soun” Size: 187 m² Facilities: Reclining chairs / Single sofas / Lounge chairs / Tatami benches Massage chairs (2, paid) / Vending machines (paid) / Hot tea and chilled water servers (free)
+Yumoto Fujiya Hotel "Post-Bath Relaxation Lounge" opens on Saturday, April 27, 2024!
+This space is available as a rest area for day-trip bathers and as a lounge for overnight guests.
+Fujiya Hotel Co., Ltd., part of the Kokusai Kogyo Group, has opened a post-bath relaxation lounge at Yumoto Fujiya Hotel for use after bathing and during stays, starting Saturday, April 27, 2024.
+A former Japanese-style banquet hall located just before the main building’s hot spring area Soun was renovated to create a new lounge for day-trip guests to rest and meet, as well as for staying guests to relax after bathing.
+On entering the lounge, large windows face the 187-square-meter open space, letting you rest while feeling Hakone’s natural surroundings.
+To enhance relaxation, we carefully selected the lighting and chairs and installed a wireless dimming system that automatically changes color tones by time of day, matching the daily cycle of natural light so the interior always feels naturally comfortable.
+The lounge features a variety of seating options, including tatami benches and reclining chairs with ottomans.
+Paid massage chairs accept cashless payment by smartphone.
+Additionally, we provide free hot tea and chilled water servers and paid vending machines for drinks and ice cream.
+Enjoy a post-bath moment in the new lounge while soaking in the pleasant afterglow of Hakone-Yumoto Onsen.
+Post-Bath Relaxation Lounge Open: In operation from Saturday, April 27, 2024 Name: Post-Bath Relaxation Lounge (Relaxing lounge) Hours: 7:00–23:00 Location: Main building, 2nd floor, just before the hot spring area Soun Size: 187 m² Facilities: Reclining chairs / Single sofas / Lounge chairs / Tatami benches Two massage chairs (paid) / Vending machines (paid) / Hot tea and chilled water servers (free)

 View More